Sherange/anime-catalog/README.md

 |- App.js
 ```

-Now, lets dive into the lib folder which has the main code for the application.
+Source folder which has the main code for the application.

 ```
 1 components